Gender Expression and Identity

 Did you know?

-- Employment: 35,000 LGBTQ workers in NH, that’s 5%, with a total population of 59,000.
+- Employment: 35,000 2SLGBTQIA+ workers in NH, that’s 5%, with a total population of 59,000.
 Those numbers are nearly identical in Maine.
-Both states have high ratings as a LGBTQ supportive place to live and work.
+Both states have high ratings as a 2SLGBTQIA+ supportive place to live and work.

-- Legislastion: On November 8, 2005, after nearly three decades of working to pass non-discrimination protections for LGBTQ+ Mainers, Maine became the 16th state to protect LGBTQ+ people from discrimination based on sexual orientation or gender identity and expression in employment, housing, education, credit and public accommodations.
+- Legislation: On November 8, 2005, after nearly three decades of working to pass non-discrimination protections for 2SLGBTQIA+ Mainers, Maine became the 16th state to protect 2SLGBTQIA+ people from discrimination based on sexual orientation or gender identity and expression in employment, housing, education, credit and public accommodations.
 Maine is the sixth state whose law includes gender identity and expression.
 These protections were enacted by amending the Maine Human Rights Act.
+NH has enacted similar law.

-- Public Accommodations, including gyms, yoga studios, places of business, and recreation.
-The law makes it illegal for places of public accommodation to discriminate on the basis of sexual orientation or “. . . in any manner withhold from or deny the full and equal enjoyment . . . of the accommodations, advantages, facilities, goods, services or privileges of public accommodation.”
+- Public Accommodations (including gyms, yoga studios, places of business, and recreation): NH & ME state laws make it illegal for places of public accommodation to discriminate on the basis of sexual orientation or “. . . in any manner withhold from or deny the full and equal enjoyment . . . of the accommodations, advantages, facilities, goods, services or privileges of public accommodation.”

 Sources